socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

 ``encryption:set-default-module [module name]`` to set your desired module.

 ``encryption:encrypt-all`` encrypts all data files for all users.
-You must first put your Nextcloud server into :ref:`maintenance mode<maintenance_commands_label>` to prevent any user activity until encryption is completed.
+You must first put your cyfrSpaces server into :ref:`maintenance mode<maintenance_commands_label>` to prevent any user activity until encryption is completed.